Fire and rescue services

 More information:

 Severe weather can affect your travel overseas.
-Get up-to-date information from local media.
+Monitor local media for updates.

 If you're visiting an area recently affected by severe weather: